-These are guidelines for the trained therapist, in part based on the MOON Rehabilitation protocol.
+These are guidelines for the trained therapist, in part based on the MOON ACL Rehabilitation protocol.

-Please AVOID any open chain knee exercises, given multiligamentous reconstruction.
-If a concern is present as far as atrophy, please contact my office to discuss each individual patient if the therapist feels strongly that open chain are necessary.
-These will generally be delayed at least 4 months, and ideally 6-9 months post-op and only if approved by Dr. Ayzenberg.
+Please AVOID any open chain quadriceps exercises, especially for soft-tissue and allograft reconstructions.
+If a concern is present as far as quadriceps atrophy, please contact my office to discuss each individual patient if the therapist feels strongly that open chain quadriceps exercises are necessary.
+These will generally be kept to high flexion angles (90-60 degrees) - no sooner than 4 months post-op and only if approved by Dr. Ayzenberg.